Board and Management Committees

 In nominating directors, Unilever’s profile for potential Non-Executive Directors (as set out in Appendix 7 of ‘The Governance of Unilever’) takes into account the roles of Non-Executive Directors set out in the Dutch Corporate Governance Code and the UK Corporate Governance Code.
 The profile considers diversity in terms of nationality, race, gender and relevant expertise and directs that, wherever possible, the Boards should reflect Unilever’s consumer base.

 Further details of the role and responsibilities of the Chairman, the Chief Executive Officer and the Executive and Non-Executive Directors are set out in 'The Governance of Unilever'.
-The appointment dates and expected retirement dates of our Non-Executive Directors are set out in the document entitled ‘NEDs anticipated dates of retirement’.
+The appointment dates and anticipated retirement dates of our Non-Executive Directors are set out in the document entitled ‘NEDs anticipated dates of retirement’.

 The Audit Committee comprises a minimum of three Non-Executive Directors.
 The committee assists the Boards in fulfilling their oversight responsibilities in respect of the integrity of: Unilever's financial statements; risk management and internal control arrangements; compliance with legal and regulatory requirements; the performance, qualifications and independence of the external auditors; the policy on work that can and cannot be performed by the external auditors and the compliance thereof; and the performance of the internal audit function.